 The OLS finds that this bill will primarily lead to an increase in State expenditures.
-As discussed in more detail below, the OLS estimates that the minimum increase in annual State costs would be \$15 million, solely to cover the salaries and benefits charged to school facilities projects undertaken by the Schools Development Authority.
+As discussed in more detail below, the OLS estimates that the minimum increase in annual State costs would be \$15 million, solely to cover the salaries and benefits charged to school facilities projects undertaken by the Schools Development Authority in years in which school construction bonds are issued.
 Other provisions of the bill will likely cause State costs to be higher.
 Perhaps most notable among these provisions are those that require the Economic Development Authority to establish and administer a loan program for the financing of school facilities projects for non-profit charter schools and renaissance school projects in Schools Development Authority districts.